zecollokaris/Encrypter-Java/README.md

 1. You will need Internet connection.

-2. You need to get into the Encrypter Repository
+2. You need to get into the Encrypter Repository.

 Link:-> ```https://github.com/zecollokaris/Encrypter-Java```